Document Bank of Virginia

 Context

-On February 3, 1865, Confederate Vice President Alexander H. Stephens and two other commissioners met with United States President Abraham Lincoln on the steamship River Queen near Fort Monroe in Hampton.
-The meeting was a futile effort to end the Civil War.
-The Confederate contingent did not agree to Lincoln's demand that the Southern forces had to lay down their arms and agree to restore the Union.
+On February 3, 1865, Confederate Vice President Alexander H. Stephens and two other commissioners met with United States President Abraham Lincoln on the steamship River Queen near Fort Monroe in Hampton to discuss a potential treaty to end the Civil War.
+At this point, Union forces had Lee's army surrounded in Petersburg, and the end was in sight.
+Lincoln proposed that the Southern forces lay down their arms and agree to restore the Union immediately.
+He told the southern negotiators that Congress had sent the Thirteenth Amendment to free enslaved people for ratification by the states, but offered compensation to enslavers as part of the manumission process.
+The southern negotiators refused, so the war continued.

-When news of the failed negotiations became known, many communities who supported the Confederate cause issued resolutions such as this one from residents of Powhatan County who gathered at the courthouse later in February 1865.
-In it, they expressed their objection to the proposed plan, praised the actions of the Confederate army, and pledged to support the war effort and the families of those fighting in the war.
+When news of the failed negotiations became known, many communities that supported the Confederate cause issued resolutions such as this one from white residents of Powhatan County.
+These residents met at the courthouse to adopt a series of resolutions in support of the Confederacy.
+The resolutions expressed their objection to the proposed plan, praised the actions of the Confederate army, and pledged to support the war effort and the families of those fighting in the war.
 Two months later, Confederate General Robert E. Lee surrendered at Appomattox Courthouse.
-Charles Carter Lee, the president of the committee that wrote the resolution, was the eldest son of Revolutionary War hero Henry "Light Horse Harry" Lee and the older brother of Robert E. Lee.
+Charles Carter Lee, the president of the committee that wrote the resolution, was the eldest son of Revolutionary War officer and Virginia governor Henry "Light Horse Harry" Lee and the older brother of Robert E. Lee.

 Citation: Powhatan County Citizens, Resolutions Adopted by a Meeting of the People of Powhatan, held in the Courthouse on February Court Day, 1865 [pledging loyalty to the cause of the Confederacy].
 Broadside 1865.P6 BOX, Special Collections, Library of Virginia.